-South Carolina reserve DB Cook suspended after arrest
+South Carolina reserve DB Cook dismissed after arrest

 COLUMBIA, S.C.
-(AP) — South Carolina reserve defensive back Jamel Cook has been suspended after his arrest for domestic violence Friday.
+(AP) — South Carolina reserve defensive back Jamel Cook has been dismissed from the team after his arrest for domestic violence Friday.

 Cook is a 6-foot-4, 200-pound redshirt junior from Miami who sat out last season after transferring from Southern California.